Virginia, September 1708

 “Know this, William, I’ll be thinking of you every sunset, hoping you’re safe and hoping too that you’ll return for a visit.
 Even when I’m married with a dozen children, I’ll always think of you as the sun goes down, wondering what has become of my big, brave brother with a heart bigger than his brain.”

-Only able to reply with a nod, he turned to his ten-year-old sister, who hugged him tightly.
-“Goodbye, William.
+Only able to reply with a nod, he turned to his ten-year-old sister, who hugged him tightly and with the side of her face against his stomach, said, “Goodbye, William.
 I’ll miss you very much.
 Please try to return when your contract ends.”

-As she broke her hug, he kissed her cheek.
-“I’ll miss you too, and I’ll try... if only for a visit.
-And you... you would be pretty in yellow with blue flowers, though being prettier than you are seems impossible.”
+As she broke her hug, he bent down and kissed her cheek.
+“I’ll miss you too, and I’ll try…if only for a visit.
+And…and you would look pretty in yellow with blue flowers, though it seems impossible to be any prettier than you are now.”

 Clearing his throat, he looked down at his youngest sister who was looking curiously up at him and giggled when he picked her up.
 “I must go now.”